 Over time, as blockchain technology becomes more popular and more people start using cryptocurrency, the amount of data in the blockchain grows.
 At some point, this leads to a bottleneck.

 Traditionally, Simple Payment Verification (SPV), which was outlined in Section 8 of Satoshi Nakamoto’s original Bitcoin white paper, has been the solution to this inevitable data bottleneck.
 However, SPV itself is a limited solution, as it, too, will eventually reach a point where it requires an excessive amount of data.
-Current implementations of SPV are also resource intensive, prohibiting integration to small devices and preventing compatibility with the decentralized internet and the internet of things.
+Current implementations of SPV are also resource intensive, prohibiting integration to small devices and limiting compatibility with the decentralized internet and the internet of things.

 Komodo’s Lead Developer James ‘jl777’ Lee recently developed a new superlight client technology called nSPV.
 It is hundreds of times more efficient than traditional SPV methods.
 This new nSPV technology is more secure than ordinary SPV and so efficient that even tiny electronic devices can run blockchain clients, opening up the door for mass adoption of blockchain technology through the internet of things.

 Downloading An Entire Blockchain: “Full Nodes”

 When Bitcoin was first created in early 2009, anyone who wanted to receive or send BTC had to download the entire blockchain to their computer.
 This meant that each user’s computer had to download the entire ledger, including every address, transaction, UTXO, and block in the whole chain.

-This is what’s known as running a “full node” or “full seed node.”
+This is what’s known as running a “full node.”
 When you download and sync an entire blockchain, you become part of that blockchain’s decentralized peer to peer network.
-Your computer is constantly communicating with all the other full nodes on that blockchain’s network, validating payments and blocks to ensure there is no manipulation or fraudulent transactions.
+Your computer is constantly communicating with all the other full nodes on that blockchain’s network, validating payments and blocks to ensure there are no attempts to pass off fraudulent transactions.

 In the early years of Bitcoin, this was practical.
 In fact, at the very beginning, the Bitcoin blockchain could be synced and downloaded in a matter of minutes.